 It's important that both parties communicate from an adult perspective, are able to have their say, and feel heard.

 An unhealthy argument

-Take, for example a scenario where someone is more dominant or controlling than the other.
-For instance, imagine a parent shouting at their child or teenager and telling them that they're being selfish, and should instead do what’s right (in the parent's eyes of course).
-The child may be going through many different emotions including feeling angry, sad, confused and vulnerable – when all they ultimately want is to feel loved and safe.
-Unfortunately, many parents are ill equipped to deal with defensiveness, silence or any other behaviours that may present themselves in a less than functional situation.
+Take, for example the experience of a dominant partner or parent coming over as controlling.
+Many of us may have experienced this scenario and this can trigger many different emotions including feeling angry, sad, confused and vulnerable – when all anyone wants ultimately is to feel loved and safe.
+Unfortunately, many parents or partners are ill equipped or untrained in how to deal with the coping strategies that have been set up in childhood.
+These can include defensiveness, silence or any other behaviours that may present themselves in a less than functional situation.

 There are some fundamental flaws in this scenario: